simeonjauhiainen/NBA-Player-Performance-Regression-AI-Model/README.md

 > An end-to-end data pipeline and web application designed to forecast NBA player performance (Points, Rebounds, Assists) using historical game data and machine learning.

 ## Overview
 Rather than relying on manual spreadsheet tracking, this system automates the entire daily fantasy sports analytical process.
-It extracts live data from the NBA's official endpoints, cleans and stores it in a relational database, generates predictions using a Lasso regression model, and serves the top value plays through a custom Java web dashboard.
+It extracts live data from the NBA's official endpoints, cleans and stores it in a relational database, generates predictions using a Lasso regression model, and generates the top value plays through a custom Java web dashboard.

 The model factors in season averages, rolling game trends, rest advantages, and opponent defensive pacing to calculate precise performance projections.